 Step 4: Update Your Automatic Payments and Direct Deposits.

 This step will most likely take you the longest so make sure to set aside at least an hour to update all your accounts at once.
 Grab your favorite snack, drink, play your favorite music and make yourself comfortable!
 It’s not the most exciting task but you have to do it!
-Make sure to grab the list you created in step two.

-Your list will help speed things up and ensure you don’t forget to update any accounts.
 I recommend updating your direct deposit bank account information first.
-Next, before you update your automatic payment information, make sure you have, or will have, enough money in your new account.
+Second, before you update your automatic payment information, make sure you have, or will have, enough money in your new account.

 A few other housekeeping tasks as your transition to your new account: